aseefahmed/wordpress-container/README.md

     - Private Subnets
     - Rout Tables

-* Application needs to be accessed via the Load Balancer's DNS not.
+* Application needs to be accessed via the Load Balancer's DNS name.
 Direct access to the EC2 instance will not be possible.

+# Proposed Improvement

+Because of time constraint, it was not possible to fully implement the architecture.
+However, its worth noting the improvements that can be brought to this architecutre.

+* statics files such as images/javascript/css/videos can be stored into S3 bucket instead of directly stored in the EC2 machine
+* Autoscaling group can be implemented to scale in/out number of EC2 instances based on demands
+* Rout53 can be integrated with load balancer
+* Cloudfront can be integrated with S3 bucket to imporove latency.